PromptPex: Automatic Test Generation for Language Model Prompts: Evaluation

-It is important that the generated \OR{} are both grounded in the \PUT{} and cover all the important constraints expressed in the \PUT{}.

-In Figure~\ref{fig:grounded-rules}, we show how many rules were generated for each benchmark and whether those rules were grounded, according to our groundedness evaluation.
+\mypara{Groundedness and Spec Agreement} It is important that the generated \OR{} are both grounded in the \PUT{} and cover all the important constraints expressed in the \PUT{}.
+Using our groundedness evaluations, we find how many rules were generated for each benchmark and whether those rules were grounded.
 We found that on an average 89\% rules from \OR{} were grounded in the respective prompt from the benchmark with the classify prompt being an exception.
 The classify prompt takes input as a news article and classifies it into a given category.
 The non-grounded rules are generated by the model to compensate for the under-specification in the prompt.
 The classify prompt does not cover the cases when the output can be multiple categories or should the output just be the name of category without any explanation.

-We observe high scores for spec agreement for all the prompts in our benchmark (96.8\%) with the shakespeare prompt being an exception, without it the prompts achieved the spec agreement score of 99.9\%.

-High groundedness and spec agreement score ensures that the \OR{} generated is neither over or under extracted respectively and the tests generated by \toolname{} are focused on testing the constraints in the \PUT{}.
+We observe high scores for spec agreement for all the prompts (96.8\%) with the shakespeare prompt being an exception, without it the prompts achieved the spec agreement score of 99.9\%.
+High groundedness and spec agreement score ensures that the \OR{} generated is neither over or under extracted respectively and the tests generated by \toolname{} are focused on testing the \PUT{} constraints.